 - checking that sufficient water is available (i.e. unused portion of the entitlement)

 - completing the application form:

-If a seasonal water assignment is approved, DNRME will issue the assignor (water entitlement holder) with an information notice stating that the assigned water has been debited against their water entitlement for the water year.
+The department will notify the assignor (water entitlement holder) of the decision.
+If the seasonal water assignment is approved, the assignor will be notified that the assigned water has been debited from their account for the remainder of the water year.

-The assignee will be issued a seasonal water assignment notice, which enables the assignee to reassign any unused portion of the assigned water in that same water year.
+The assignee will be issued a seasonal water assignment notice, allowing them to take the additional water assigned to them for the remainder of the water year.
+The assignee can also reassign any unused portion of the assigned water in that same water year.
 If the assignee has been issued such notice and the original water entitlement is subsequently sold, the assignee's authority to take the water assigned will not be affected in any way.